wangxlab/iGenSig-Rx/README.md

 Perform weighted K-S tests for each permuted training/testing set or all CALGB subjects as training set

-If you want to calculate iGenSig-Rx scores for 10 permutations, please run the for look like "for (i in 1:nrow(fold.assign)) {"
+If you want to calculate iGenSig-Rx scores for 10 permutations, please run the for loop like "for (i in 1:nrow(fold.assign)) {"

 ```{iGenSig_Rx score on CALGB}
 for (i in c(1)) {